gasparian/pure-kv/README.md

  * supports buckets so you can organize your storage better;
  * supports iteration over buckets' contence;
  * persistant by default;
- * doesn't depend on any third-party libraries;
+ * doesn't depend on third-party libraries;

 ### Install
 ```